Whooolia/Founders-and-coders-FAC15/README.md

 - Personal Stretch Goal
-  CSS - Make a navbar
+<br>CSS - Make a navbar
-  CSS - Learn how to use grid
+<br>CSS - Learn how to use grid
-  JS - Make a validator to check the valid form
+<br>JS - Make a validator to check the valid form

 - Team Project : Make a one page responsive website https://fac-15.github.io/CC/